Abilene Military Affairs Committee

 The Military Affairs Committee (MAC) grew out of the Chamber’s War Committee following the end of WWII and the closure of Tye Air Base.
 The Committee diligently worked with Texas legislators in Washington, officials in the Pentagon, and Strategic Air Command to place a SAC base in Abilene, Texas.
 The community raised nearly a million dollars to purchase over 5,000 acres of land to give to the Air Force.
 Dyess Air Force Base came to fruition in the early 1950s with a stipulation that all buildings be permanent structures.

-By design, there have been only seven MAC chairmen: Oliver Howard, Fred Lee Hughes, David Weeks, Frank Puckett, Celia Davis, Dr. Jim Webster and presently Gray Bridwell.
+By design, there have been only eight MAC chairmen: Oliver Howard, Fred Lee Hughes, David Weeks, Frank Puckett, Celia Davis, Dr. Jim Webster, Gray Bridwell and presently Greg Blair.
 We feel MAC strength lies in the stability of the chairmanship.
 The trust and friendships the chair develops through time and experience with national, legislative, and military leaders are invaluable.

 MAC membership has been maintained at just fewer than 300 strong with an annual $75 committee dues fee to help off-set costs for the World’s Largest Barbecue.